epics-base/ci-scripts/README.md

 ### [Travis-CI](https://travis-ci.org/)
  - Five parallel runners on Linux/Windows (one runner on MacOS)
- - Use different compilers (gcc, clang)
- - Use different gcc versions
+ - Ubuntu 12/14/16/18, MacOS 10.13, Windows Server v1809
+ - Compile natively on Linux (different versions of gcc, clang)
+ - Compile natively on MacOS (clang)
+ - Compile natively on Windows (gcc/MinGW, Visual Studio 2017)
  - Cross-compile for Windows 32bit and 64bit using MinGW and WINE
  - Cross-compile for RTEMS 4.9 and 4.10 (Base >= 3.15)
- - Compile natively on MacOS (clang)
- - Compile natively on Windows (gcc/MinGW, Visual Studio 2017)
  - Built dependencies are cached (for faster builds).

 See specific